 git checkout -b hotfix

-To switch branches, simply do
+To switch between branches that already exist, simply do

 git checkout <branch name>